StormDragon77/Stormilla/README.md

 Fixed Inconsistencies only supports the latest release of Minecraft.
 The only mod Fi supports is the latest release of OptiFine.

-If you need to contact Storm, you can do so through Discord: StormDragon77#0675, PMC: StormDragon77 or Twitter: @StormDragn77
+If you need to contact Storm, you can do so through Discord: StormDragon77#0675 or PMC: StormDragon77.
+Discord will get you a faster reply.
+Either way, I should see it within a day.

 Leaving an Issue:
 ------------------------------